AIChoubeyX/CN_5thsem/Module1_README.md

 ### What are Network Models?
 Think of network models like a recipe book for computers to talk to each other.
 Just like you need steps to bake a cake, computers need steps to send messages!

+**Network models** are conceptual frameworks that describe how data communication occurs between computing devices over a network.
+These models divide the complex process of network communication into smaller, manageable layers, each with specific responsibilities.
+This layered approach offers several advantages:

+- **Modularity**: Each layer can be developed and modified independently
+- **Interoperability**: Different vendors can create compatible products
+- **Troubleshooting**: Problems can be isolated to specific layers
+- **Standardization**: Common protocols ensure universal communication

 ### OSI Model (Open Systems Interconnection)
 The OSI model has **7 layers** - like a 7-layer cake! 🎂

+**History and Purpose:**
+Developed by the International Organization for Standardization (ISO) in 1984, the OSI model was created to standardize network communication protocols and enable different computer systems to communicate regardless of their underlying architecture.
+It serves as a reference model for understanding network operations and designing network protocols.

+**Why 7 Layers?**
+Each layer represents a specific level of abstraction, with lower layers handling physical transmission and higher layers dealing with user applications.
+This separation of concerns makes the system more flexible and easier to maintain.

 ```
 ┌─────────────────────────────────┐